DragonL40/logseq/pages/Get Out.md

 - It was my first time watching this film.
-Up until the part where Chris goes up the stairs and everybody goes silent.
+Up until the part where Chris goes up the stairs and everybody goes silent everything was just .
 - Deer symbol
 	- Dad talks about how he wants deers to be eradicated